Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/3_BW_Explorations.md

 Random         1024 (M0->PC0_3)          256                    12.7994
 Random         1024 (M0->PC0_3)          512                    13.7546
 Random         1024 (M0->PC0_3)          1024                   14.0694
 ```

-The top 5 rows show the point to point accesses, i.e. 256 MB accesses, with a transaction size variation.
-The bandwidth achieved is very similar to the previous step without RAMA IP.
+The top five rows show the point to point accesses, i.e., 256 MB accesses, with a transaction size variation.
+The bandwidth achieved is very similar to the previous step without the RAMA IP.
-The next ten rows with access to 512 MB and 1024MB respectively show a significant increase in achieved bandwidth compared to the previous step when configuration didn't utilised  RAMA IP.
+The next ten rows with access to 512 MB and 1024 MB respectively show a significant increase in achieved bandwidth compared to the previous step when configuration did not utilize the RAMA IP.

-#### Conclusion: The RAMA IP significantly improves memory access efficiency in cases where the required random memory access exceeds 256 MB (one HBM pseudo-channel)
+#### Conclusion: The RAMA IP significantly improves memory access efficiency in cases where the required random memory access exceeds 256 MB (one HBM pseudo-channel).

 # Summary

 Congratulations!
 You have completed the tutorial.

-In this tutorial, you learned it's relatively easy to migrate a DDR-based application to HBM based application using v++ flow.
-You also experimented with how the HBM based application throughput varies based on the address patterns and the overall memory being accessed by the kernel.
+In this tutorial, you learned it is relatively easy to migrate a DDR-based application to HBM based application using `v++` flow.
+You also experimented with how the HBM-based application throughput varies based on the address patterns and the overall memory being accessed by the kernel.

 <p align="center"><b><a href="README.md">Return to Start of Tutorial</a></b></p>

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>